apereo/cas/development/installation/JBoss-Cache-Ticket-Registry.md

 ---

 # JBoss Cache Ticket Registry

+<div class="alert alert-danger"><strong>Deprecated Module!</strong><p>The JBoss Cache Ticket Registry module is deprecated as of this version and will no longer be maintained.
+Furthermore, the module may be removed in subsequent CAS releases.
+Please try to use other options provided by the CAS server for your distributed ticket registry needs.</p></div>

 JBoss integration is enabled by including the following dependency in the Maven WAR overlay:

     <dependency>